 Exercise that does not require weight-bearing impact or strength training produces very little benefit to your bones, just slightly delaying the progression of osteoporosis.

 When you weight train on a regular basis, you are growing newer, healthier, stronger bones each year.

-Although both impact exercises such as jogging or tennis, and weight training help to build bone density, weight training delivers the best results by far.
+Although both high-impact exercises such as jogging or tennis, and strength training, help to build bone density, strength training delivers the best results by far.

 My website is not about wasting your time.
-Make a lifestyle commitment to include weight training 2 or 3 times each week for the rest of your life to produce the results of a lifetime.
+Make a lifestyle commitment to include weight training twice each week for the rest of your life to produce the results of a lifetime.